hypo69/hypo/pytest/gemini - set 2/en/src/utils/image.md

 7. **Cleanup:** The `temp_dir` fixture now correctly removes the temporary directory after the tests, preventing file system issues.

-8. **Mocking:**  `test_save_png_from_url_no_internet` demonstrates how to mock the `aiohttp.ClientSession.get` method to simulate a network error.
+8. **Mocking:**  `test_save_png_from_url_no_internet` demonStartes how to mock the `aiohttp.ClientSession.get` method to simulate a network error.
 This is a good practice for testing parts of your code that depend on external resources.

 **How to run the tests:**